 Found your site while searching for a solution to my raccoon problem.
 I have had a family of raccoons sharing my yard and surrounding area for the last 7 years.
 Two years ago, a family of foxes started to move in and around the area as well.
 There seems to be no discord between the two.
 This Spring, I began to have problems with the nursing females attempting (and finally succeeding)to get into my home through a pet door.I have removed all access, and they have countered by climbing the vinyl siding walls.
 The pet door sits above my kitchen counter, well off the ground.
 I wanted to share with you and your site, that, Coons and cats and foxes are all pretty harmonious here.
 And Coons are more then capable of jumping like a cat.
 They were using a rocking chair over 4 feet away!
 I'm out of ideas for on modifying their behavior....
 I am going to try keeping the door shut as much as possible in hopes that they will lose interest over time.
 It's a sight!
 If all else fails, I can always move.
 Just kidding.
 My next move would be an electronic door....Thanks for the tips:) Holly P.

-As you can see, a lot of these success/failures have somewhat been situational and have a lot of factors that play into them.
-If you already have an existing pet door, we suggest you try one of these fixes, and if raccoons still prove to be a problem, we suggest that you purchase a raccoon proof door!
+As you can see, a lot of these successes/failures have somewhat been situational and have a lot of factors that play into them.
+If you already have an existing pet door, we suggest you try one of these fixes, and if raccoons still prove to be a problem, we suggest that you purchase a raccoon-proof door!